KNOWLEDGE

 In addition to her architectural endeavors, she is an emerging Developer and starting other entrepreneurial enterprises such as a culture + industry based co-working company called söm co-space.

-Jorgi Paul (Moderator)
+Jorgi Paul (Host & Moderator)

-Lady of Record
+Founder, Lady of Record

 Historic Cultural Monument No. 537